pcdshub/pcdshub.github.io/source/overview.rst

               points.
 The :ref:`ophyd` device structure is very useful for organizing device properties into logical groups.

-How it works  Group device components by kind (e.g. hinted, normal,
+How it works  Groups device components by kind (e.g. hinted, normal,
               configuration) and sort into tabs, etc. accordingly.
-Provide tools on every generated screen.
+Provides tools on every generated screen.

 Dependencies  :ref:`pydm` and :ref:`ophyd`